STUDENTS from Newman Senior Technical College will compete on the grand stage of the National WorldSkills Championships from June 2 to June 4.

-This event providing visitors with a fully immersive experience and Newman will be there in force, taking more than 70 students and staff to support their school colleagues.
+This event provides visitors with a fully immersive experience, and Newman will be there in force, taking more than 70 students and staff to support their school colleagues.

 Tom Moriarty, Newman College’s Leader of VET Curriculum and Compliance and coordinator of the Newman contingency, has also been selected by WorldSkills Australia to be a Judge for VETiS Metals and Engineering at the championships.

-“We actually had five students qualify for the Nationals, however Lachlan Oliver had to withdraw from the construction category as he has recently taken up a full-time apprenticeship with Adenbrook Homes,” he said.
+“We had five students qualify for the Nationals.
+However, Lachlan Oliver had to withdraw from the construction category as he has recently taken up a full-time apprenticeship with Adenbrook Homes,” he said.

-Mr Moriarty said the WorldSkills Competition will provide a new level of confidence and success for all of the competitors.
+Mr. Moriarty said the WorldSkills Competition would provide a new level of confidence and success for all of the competitors.

 “We are very proud of our students participating,” he said.

-Newman students, Arcadia Meldrum and Tahlia McCann, will also be assisting the Skills Show organisers.
+Newman students, Arcadia Meldrum and Tahlia McCann, will also be assisting the Skills Show organizers.

 Photo and article Port News